128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-daily      Download each day
+- daily:      Download each day
-weekly     Download each week
+- weekly:     Download each week
-monthly    Download each month
+- monthly:    Download each month

 ## `configure authority router application-identification auto-update update-jitter`